(procedures not recommended nor

 gum & deposit solvent, it keeps rings and stems clean and

-lubricated and those hot exhaust valves live FAR longer using leaded
+lubricated and those hot exhaust valves live Far longer using leaded

 fuel or not .
-Cheers!
 S.M.
 Biberman 11/1/00

 Further comment on Muriatic